mwdeshaw/Break/README.md

 ![controls](https://github.com/mwdeshaw/Break/blob/master/dist/style/Screen%20Shot%202019-07-21%20at%208.59.28%20PM.png)

-The game only requires three keys, the space bar, a key and d key.
-The functionality of these keys was achieved through event listeners and a key handler:
+The game only requires three keys, the space bar, the a key, and the d key.
+The functionality of these keys is achieved through two event listeners, shown here, as well as a custom key handler:
 ```javascript
     keyHandler() {
         document.addEventListener("keydown", event => {